Kirpal/gmail-college-scorecard/README.md

 Note the deployment ids.
 There will be two deployments, one for the tagged version, another for the `@HEAD` version.
-Use the `@HEAD` deployment when installing the add on if you intend to modify or experiment with the code.
+Use the `@HEAD` deployment when installing the add-on if you intend to modify or experiment with the code.

 ## Configure API credentials